fahrnbergerg/tryhackme/contain-linux.md

 Archive:  user.txt
 [user.txt] test.txt password:
 </pre>
-A password protects the zip file.
+The ransomware has secured the zip file with a password.
 Hence, convert it to a John-compatible hash.

 `zip2john user.txt > user.hash` (Attacker Machine)
 <pre>